 68) How long do people typically spend on your website?

-70) What is the average amount of sales generated by your site each month?
+70) What is the average amount of sales your site generates each month?

 71) What is the page load time of your site?